All the Actually Good Places to Eat at JFK Airport in NYC

 Other options in Terminal 7:

-Temporarily Closed: Apartment 7B, Brooklyn Rebel, Burger Joint, Irving Farm Coffee, Kobeyaki, Long Island Brew House
+Temporarily closed: Apartment 7B, Brooklyn Rebel, Burger Joint, Irving Farm, Kobeyaki, Long Island Brew House

-Another airport offshoot of a local pizza joint, Abatino's is serving up slices to go in JFK’s gigantic Terminal 8.
-Here, the crust is thin, the cheese is hot, and you can fold it in half and eat it like a real New Yorker while you race to your gate.
+Another airport offshoot of a local pizza joint, Abatinos is serving up slices to go in JFK’s gigantic Terminal 8.
+For the slices here, the crust is thin, the cheese is hot, and you can fold it in half and eat it like a real New Yorker while you race to your gate.
 They serve wine and beer, too, so you can take the edge off just in case you get seated next to a screaming baby.

 Other options in Terminal 8:

-Open: Baskin Robbins, Cibo Express, Dunkin’, McDonald’s, Mezze Café, Starbucks
+Open: Baskin Robbins, Cibo Express, Dunkin, Mezze Café, Starbucks

-If you’ve got some time to kill, head a little off the beaten path to the TWA Hotel, which has recently been redesigned in swinging 1960s style.
+If you’ve got some time to kill, head a little off the beaten path to the TWA Hotel, which has recently been redesigned in swinging 1960’s style and now even offers roller skating.
 The Sunken Lounge, which awaits you at the entrance, has giant windows and strong drinks—what more could you ask for?
-Pull up your suitcase, kick up your feet, and order the “Come Fly With Me,” which is made with vodka and prosecco and comes with your very own TWA flight wing pin.
+Pull up your suitcase, kick up your feet, and order the “Jet Fuel,” which is made with cucumber mint vodka, Aperol, fresh lemon juice and muddled watermelon.

 Jean-Georges’ Paris Café lets you eat a meal away from the hustle and bustle of the busy terminals.
 The simple menu with healthy-ish options (salads, salmon, chicken breast) has a very ladies-who-lunch vibe, which is highlighted by the vintage decor.
-Get in the spirit with a Campari daiquiri or a bubbly glass of Ruinart—just make sure you stay sober enough to make the journey back to your gate.
+Get in the spirit with a raspberry bellini or a glass of bubbly—just make sure you stay sober enough to make the journey back to your gate.

 Other options at the TWA Hotel: